kendagriff/mini-birds-mongoose/PART-II-README.md

 Declare a var referencing your _User_ model in `server.js`.

-## Step 4: Refactor our _Sighting_ Model
+## Step 4: Refactor our _Sighting_ Schema

-Add a property to the Sighting schema called `user` that will create a relationship between a _User_ and and _Sighting_.
+Add a property to the Sighting schema called `user` that will create a relationship between a _User_ and _Sighting_.
 Each _Sighting_ should be required to be related to only one _User_.
 A user may have multiple sightings.

-Add another property called `bird` that will store embedded data related to a specific bird when a new sighting is created.
+Add another property called `birds` that will store embedded data related to birds when a new sighting is created.

 ## Step 4: Add POST for _User_